eyagovbusiness/GSWB.SwarmBot/README.md

 4-Register automatically assistance the time participation of each member in the event.

+5-Track news from the official star citizen webpage and post messages with the updates in a dedicated discord channel with author, link to the resource and short description of the news.

+6-Offer discord member verification by sending a verification code during the registration in thr webpage to verify the user is the owner of the provided discord handle during the registration.

 The list of features this service can perform will be extended accordingly with the new requirements the web application may need in the future.